Goodiepal

-Goodiepal or Gæoudjiparl van den Dobbelsteen, whose given name is Parl Kristian Bjørn Vester, is a Danish/Faroese experimental electronic musician, performance artist, composer and lecturer, as well as a self-described horologist.
+Goodiepal or Gæoudjiparl van den Dobbelsteen, whose given name is Parl Kristian Bjørn Vester, is a Danish/Faroese experimental electronic musician, performance artist, composer and lecturer, as well as a fully educated horologist.
 His work engages with the past, present, and future of computer music, compositional practices and resonance computing, and his idea of Radical Computer Music.
 His tours have included 150 universities internationally.

 In 2014, Goodiepal sold Kommunal Klon Komputer 2, a DIY velomobile that he used for personal transport, to the National Gallery of Denmark, where it is now on display.

 Biography

 Early life

 Goodiepal went to a Steiner School, where electronics were prohibited.
 This led to Goodiepal's participation in secret demo groups releasing demos on floppy discs for Commodore and Amiga computers, as well as experiments with UNIX and general computer coding.
-Goodiepal departed from the Steiner school after eight years, due to experiments with explosives, and embarked on various activities with hacker groups in computer software programming and distribution.
+Goodiepal departed from the Steiner school after eight years and embarked on various activities with hacker groups in computer software programming and distribution.
 He began seriously making and performing music in the winter of 1986.